 If you've been around the blog, you know that my posts are usually filled with well researched information to help you become a better wife, mother, homemaker, or breadwinner.
-But today, I haven't written you a "10 steps to surviving infidelity" type post.

-Today, I've returned to my first love and I've written you a narrative.
+But today, Instead of a post like "How to deal with your husband's porn addiction" I've returned to my first love and I've written you a narrative.
 A story of redemption: our story.

 I looked up at the clock again: 11:45 pm.